Inside: This simple trick is the best way to start your quiet time routine every day so you can grow your faith through prayer and Bible study.

 The important thing to do is find a routine that works for you.
 Even if everyone thinks you’re nuts.

-I’d love to an interrupted hour to spend with God every day but in this season of life, I don’t.
+I’d love to have an interrupted hour to spend with God every day but in this season of life, I don’t.
 So I take my 15 minutes where I can grab them.